+Activity Activity specific standards D. 3 Bedroom 90 m 2 ; and b.
+Each residential unit shall be provided with: i. an outdoor service space of 3 m2 and a waste management area of 2 m2 per uneach with a minimum dimension of 1.5 metres in either a private or communal area; 5 ii. a single, indoor storage space of 4m3 w a minimum dimension of 1 metre; and ith iii. any space designated for waste management, whether private or communal, shall not be located betwee the road boundary and any building and shall be screened from adjoining sites, roads, and adjoining outdoor living spaces by screening of the waste management area to a height of 1.5 metres. c.
+Each residential unit shall be provided with a outdoor living space with a minimum area ardimension as follows, located immediately outside and accessible from an internal living area of the residential unit. nd Type Area Dimension i.
+Studio, 1 6m 2 1.5 metres bedroom ii.
+2 or 3 10m 2 1.5 metres iii.
+3 or more bedrooms 15m 2 1.5 metres d.
+In Lyttelton: Any bedroom must be designed and constructed to achieve an external to internal noise reduction of not less than 30 dB Dtr,2m,nTw+Ctr. i ii.
+Any habitable space must be designed and constructed to achieve an external internal noise reduction of not less than 25 dB Dtr,2m,nTw+Ctr.

 Activity Activity specific standards

-D. 3 Bedroom 90 m ; and

-b.
-Each residential unit shall be provided with: i. an outdoor service space of 3 m2 and a waste management area of 2 m2 per unit, each with a minimum dimension of 1.5 metres in either a private or communal area;

-ii. a single, indoor storage space of 4m3 with a minimum dimension of 1 metre; and th

-iii. any space designated for waste management, whether private or communal, shall not be located between the road boundary and any building and shall be screened from adjoining sites, roads, and adjoining outdoor living spaces by screening of the waste management area to a height of 1.5 metres. management, whether private or communal, shall not be located between the road boundary and any building and shall be screened from adjoining sites, roads, and adjoining outdoor living spaces by screening of the waste management area to a height of 1.5

-c.
-Each residential unit shall be provided with an outdoor living space with a minimum area and dimension as follows, located immediately outside and accessible from an internal living area of the residential unit. ninimum area and dimmediately

-Type Area Dimension

-i.
-Studio, 1 6m 1.5 metres bedroom

-ii.
-2 or 3 10m 1.5 metres

-iii.
-3 or more bedrooms 15m 1.5 metres

-d.
-In Lyttelton:

-i.
-Any bedroom must be designed and constructed to achieve an external to internal noise reduction of not less than 30 dB Dtr,2m,nTw+Ctr.

-ii.
-Any habitable space must be designed and constructed to achieve an external to internal noise reduction of not less than 25 dB Dtr,2m,nTw+Ctr.
-O

-Activity Activity specific standards

 P17 Guest accommodation outside the Lyttelton Port Influences Overlay Area defined on the planning maps i.
 Guest accommodation shall be located above ground floor level or to the rear of a commercial activity on Beach Road, between Rue Jolie and Bruce Terrace, except for a pedestrian entrance/ ground floor lobby/ reception area. b.
 In Lyttelton: i.
-Any habitable space must be designed and constructed to achieve an external to internal noise reduction of not less than 25 dB Dtr,2m,nTw+Ctr. ii.
-Any bedroom must be designed and constructed to achieve an external to internal noise reduction of not less than 30 dB Dtr,2m,nTw+Ctr.
+Any habitable space must be designed and constructed to achieve an external to internal noise reduction of not less than 25 dB Dtr,2m,nTw+Ctr- ii.
+Any bedroom must be designed and constructed to achieve an external to internal noise reduction of not less than 30 dB Dtr,2m,nTw+Ctr-

 P18 Public transport facility Nil

 P19 Emergency service facilities

 P20 Parking building

 P21 Parking lot

 P22 Port activities, within that part of Lyttelton south west of the intersection of Norwich Quay and Oxford Street.
 Unless otherwise permitted by Rule 15.4.2.1, shall only occur within the period, or part of the period, up to 1 January 2026.